 -Black Elk Speaks: Being the Life Story of a Holy Man of the Oglala Sioux

-In 2015, after much research into the history and symbolism of labyrinths, we decided to create the nine circuit Baltic “wheel”.
-The Baltic pattern is the oldest and only recorded design that does not terminate in the center.
+In 2015, after a deep fascination with the history and symbolism of labyrinths, we decided to create an 18 circuit Baltic “wheel”.
+The Baltic pattern is the oldest and only recorded design which does not terminate in the center.
 Most other labyrinths have strong Christian influence and are based on reaching the goal as the focal point (such as Heaven or overcoming Satan).

 However, the Baltic (or sometimes known as the Goddess pattern) reaches a center that seamlessly continues towards the exit.
 There is no backtracking to get out.
 The path becomes and contains the goal without retracing one’s steps…but gives the illusion of retracing your steps.
 The Baltic labyrinth is also likened to a womb, with the path walker being the seed for conception that effortlessly exits towards birth.

 A labyrinth is not a maze; a maze involves choices, analysis, and decisions.
 You can get lost in a maze.
-There have been many variations of recorded labyrinth designs over the last 5,000 years, but the basic designs stem from a single path that involves no choices, only awareness of the moment and oneself.
+For over 5,000 years there have been many variations of recorded labyrinth designs, but the basic design stem from a single path that involves no choices, only awareness of the moment and oneself.
 If you have never walked a labyrinth it is oddly transformative; sometimes likened to walking meditation.

-The Sage Mountain labyrinth is one of the larger labyrinths at a diameter of 90’ and a ¼ mile long.
-Most labyrinths are about 30’ diameter.
-We chose to use local materials of beetle killed Lodge pole pine, dirt, and sand.
-Vegetation will eventually grow around the logs as they decompose, forming a living, evolving design.
-Before we finished laying the logs, ants were already making their homes underneath them and vegetation was sprouting.
+The Sage Mountain labyrinth is one of the larger labyrinths at a diameter of 96′ and a 1/2 mile long (most labyrinths are 30′ diameter).
+We chose to use local material of beetle-killed Lodge pole pine, native granite, dirt, and sand.
+Vegetation is slowly filling in to form a beautiful, living mosaic design.

-We invite you to give it a try and see what you think!
-Walk the labyrinth by appointment only.
+We invite you to give it a try and see what you think.